 1 celery rib or 1/4 bulb fennel, finely diced, trimmings reserved

-4 medium yellow potatoes
+4 medium yellow potatoes, peeled and diced

 1 medium carrot, finely diced